Hamblen County, Tennessee: Private education

-Lakeway Christian Schools

-Lakeway Christian Schools is a private school system that contains three schools in Hamblen County.
-Cornerstone Christian Academy enrolls students from grades PreK through 5.
-Lakeway Christian Academy enrolls students from grades 6 through 12.
-Tri-Cities Cristian Academy enrolls students from grades 9 through 12.

 All Saints' Episcopal School

 All Saints' Episcopal School was founded in 1967 as a preschool.
 In 1985, the school was expanded to include first grade.
 Since then, the school has further expanded (completion in 1992) to enroll students from PreK to 8th grade.

+Cornerstone Christian Academy

+Cornerstone Christian Academy enrolls students from grades PreK through 5.

 Faith Christian Academy

 Faith Christian Academy enrolls students from grades 1 through 12.

 Morristown Covenant Academy

 Morristown Covenant Academy was founded in 1985 and enrolls students in grades Kindergarten through 12.
 In their high school educational program, students can choose an educational path for general education, college/university readiness, or vocational readiness.
 The Morristown Covenant Academy also houses a day care and PreK program.

 Politics

 Like almost all of East Tennessee, Hamblen County has long voted overwhelmingly Republican, starting with its powerful Unionist sentiment during the Civil War.
 The last Democratic candidate to carry the county was Jimmy Carter in 1976.